 For the first year of his life, it is essential that the child only lies on his back.
-After that, the oesophagus, trachea and breathing mechanism are all fairly developed- it is, therefore, safe for him to lie on his side.
+After that, the oesophagus, trachea and breathing mechanism are all fairly developed- it is.
+Therefore, it is safe for him to lie on his side.

-Newborns sleeping on side have to be absolutely avoided, so you must keep an eye on the child in the first year to check if he rolls over in his sleep.
-Baby sleeping on side in 3 months is still bad- it is only around 6 months of age the muscles get sufficiently strong enough to support the child lying on his tummy.
-When the child rolls over on his own, it means that the risk of him choking during sleep is low- however, this should not be allowed to happen below the age of six months.
+Newborns sleeping on the side have to be absolutely avoided, so you must keep an eye on the child during the first year to check if he rolls over in his sleep.
+Baby sleeping on the side in 3 months is still bad- it is only around 6 months of age that the muscles get sufficiently strong enough to support the child lying on his tummy.
+When the child rolls over on his own, it means that the risk of him choking during sleep is low.
+However, this should not be allowed to happen below the age of six months.

-Sleeping on the side does no good to children below the age of 12 months, and is an unsafe practice.
+Sleeping on the side is not safe for children below the age of 12 months, and is an unsafe practice.
 Only after a year of development do the muscles and internal organs of the child get strong enough to lower the risk of choking, so the baby must not be allowed to lie on his tummy or side during the first year of its life.